 - ii.
 Adult language / profanity

 - iii.
 Firearms or weapons

 - iv.
 Gunshots and/or loud noises

 - v.
 Performers moving among audience members / Performers in the house

 - vi.
 Fog or haze effects

 - vii.
 Strobe or other lighting effects

 - viii.
 Overt sexual content

 - ix.
 Nudity

 - x.
 Blood and/or gore

 - xi.
 Historical discrimination, racism, and/or bigotry

 - xii.
 Drugs / alcohol / substance abuse

 - xiii.
-Rape or other forms of sexual, physical, and/or emotional violence
+Sexual, physical, and/or emotional violence

 - xiv.
 Suicide, suicidal ideation, or self-harm

 - xv.
 Child abuse

 - 3. Prior to attending the MTA festival, a "viewer discretion" statement must be made available to the Community Theatre Division Chair if the content is not acceptable for all age groups.